AbductiveLearning/ABLkit/docs/Intro/Learning.rst

     base_model = sklearn.neighbors.KNeighborsClassifier(n_neighbors=3)

 For a PyTorch-based neural network, we need to encapsulate it within a ``BasicNN`` object to create a base model.
-For example, we can customize our base model by a ResNet-18 neural network:
+For example, we can customize our base model by a pre-trained ResNet-18:

 .. code:: python

     # Load a PyTorch-based neural network
     cls = torchvision.models.resnet18(pretrained=True)

-    # loss_fn and optimizer are used for training
+    # loss function and optimizer are used for training
     loss_fn = torch.nn.CrossEntropyLoss()
     optimizer = torch.optim.Adam(cls.parameters())